Things To Do In Norfolk

 The Broads, a UK National Park, is the perfect location to explore by boat, particularly if you’re looking for things to do in Norfolk as a family.

-With narrow winding rivers and vast open marshlands, the area is home to 125 miles of navigable waterways perfect for sightseeing or exploring on houseboats.
+With narrow winding rivers and vast open marshlands, the area has 125 miles of navigable waterways perfect for sightseeing or exploring on houseboats.

-If you prefer your holidays a little more active, then the Norfolk Broads is also home to several nature trails perfect for hikers and cyclists.
+If you prefer a little more action on holiday, the Norfolk Broads is also home to several nature trails perfect for hikers and cyclists.

-Many offer beautiful panoramic views of the lakes and waterways below, as well as opportunities to spot wildlife.
+Many offer beautiful panoramic views of the lakes and waterways below and opportunities to spot wildlife.

 Hunstanton is an enchanting seaside resort that dates back to Victorian times.

-Hunstanton has plenty to offer for families looking for a traditional British beach holiday experience.
+Hunstanton offers plenty for families looking for a traditional British beach holiday experience.

 You can enjoy arcades, a Sea Life Sanctuary, mini-train rides along the seafront, boat trips, donkey rides, and watersports.